IQTLabs/FakeFinder/README.md

 ### Using the API layer

 The API supports 2 modes - UI and Batch.
+The GPU-powered AWS EC2 instances can be expensive to run indefinitely.
+On the other hand, bringing up an GPU EC2 instance from an image in an on-demand scenario takes some time.
+In view of these considerations, the API provides two modes that support either using AlwaysON or Warm (Stopped) instances, and Cold start(newly created from image) instances.
+The first of these is the UI mode and provides significantly better response time than second one which is the batch mode.

+The following endpoints are supported in the API -
+1.

 #### UI Mode

+The UI mode refers to a scenario where

 #### Batch Mode